-Zelensky slams Russian ‘barbarism’ following attack on Odesa hours after grain deal
+Zelensky slams Russian ‘barbarism’ after attack on Odesa hours after grain deal

 Two Russian Kalibr cruise missiles hit the port’s infrastructure, and Ukrainian air defences reportedly brought down two others.

 The missiles were reportedly fired from Russian warships in the Black Sea near Crimea, Ukrainian air force spokesperson Yuriy Ignat said.
-The grain stock in the storage area was not hit and remains unimpacted.
+The grain stock in the storage area was not hit and remains unaffected.

 Odesa regional governor Maksym Marchenko said the strike resulted in damage to the port’s infrastructure.
 “Unfortunately there are wounded,” he said.

-Visuals released by Ukraine showed firefighters putting out a fire on an unidentified boat moored near a tug boat.
+Visuals released by Ukraine showed firefighters putting out a fire on an unidentified boat moored near a tugboat.

 Russian officials have denied responsibility for the attack and told Turkey that the Kremlin had “nothing to do” with the strikes.